JuliaLang/julia/doc/manual/parallel-computing.rst

 as all the requested workers have been launched.

 Newly launched workers are connected to each other, and the master process, in a all-to-all manner.
-Specifying command argument, ``--worker <cookie>`` results in the launched processes initializing themselves as workers and connections being setup via TCP/IP sockets.
-Optionally ``--bind-to bind_addr[:port]`` may also be specified to enable other workers to connect to it at the specified ``bind_addr`` and ``port``.
+Specifying the command argument ``--worker <cookie>`` results in the launched processes initializing themselves as workers and connections being setup via TCP/IP sockets.
+Optionally, ``--bind-to bind_addr[:port]`` may also be specified to enable other workers to connect to it at the specified ``bind_addr`` and ``port``.
 This is useful for multi-homed hosts.

-For non-TCP/IP transports, for example, an implementation may choose to use MPI as the transport, ``--worker`` must NOT be specified.
-Instead newly launched workers should call ``init_worker(cookie)`` before using any of the parallel constructs.
+As an example of a non-TCP/IP transport, an implementation may choose to use MPI, in which case ``--worker`` must NOT be specified.
+Instead, newly launched workers should call ``init_worker(cookie)`` before using any of the parallel constructs.

 For every worker launched, the :func:`launch` method must add a :class:`WorkerConfig`